DSACMS/npd/infrastructure/modules/github-actions-runner/README.md

 Nov 25 12:12:26 ip-10-152-23-22.ec2.internal run.sh[2594]: Current runner version: '2.329.0'
 Nov 25 12:12:26 ip-10-152-23-22.ec2.internal run.sh[2594]: 2025-11-25 17:12:26Z: Listening for Jobs
 ```

+## Preconfigured GitHub Runner Instance

+An EC2 instance with some of the above steps preconfigured is available.
+It requires that a GitHub Actions Runner token be stored in the secret with prefix
+e.g. `npd-east-dev-github-runner-token-secret`.

+Terraform automatically configures the EC2 instance to pick up GitHub Actions workloads for `dev` or `prod`.
+The setup script template is [here](./bootstrap-runner.sh.tpl).
+The preconfigured EC2 instance is destroyed and
+recreated on a weekly basis.